leemoe7/sannorealestate/README.md

 # sannotrial
-This is a trial website for sanno real estate Company
+This is a website for sanno real estate Company